flix/flix/docs/DIDYOUKNOW.md

 - Flix supports the "pipeline" operator `|>` and the Flix standard library is designed to make good use of it.

+- In Flix variables and function definitions must be lowercase whereas enum cases and types must be uppercase.
+  This convention makes it faster and simpler to read signatures.

 - Flix supports set and map literals `Set#{1, 2, 3}` and `Map#{1 => 2, 3 => 4}`.

 - Flix supports monadic do-notation called `let*`.